tomchavakis/EncodeAPI/README.md

 This Project is a DEMO Web API Project.
 This Project Create a CRUD (Create-Read-Update-Delete) API Controller from a Customer Model.

-When the Application Run for the First Time, will create a Dummy MySQL Database with the name Customers.
+When the Application Run for the First Time, it will be created a Dummy MySQL Database with the name Customers.

-This Application is a .NET Web API at .NET Framework 4.5.2 The API use 3rd party libraries like Swagger and log4net.
+This Application is a .NET Web API targeted at .NET Framework 4.5.2 The API use 3rd party libraries like Swagger and log4net.
 Unit tests created with NUnit Framework.